tatiananovaes/pdsnd_github/README.md

 Three files have been used, one for each city, and all three of them contain the same core six columns: Start Time, End Time, Trip Duration, Start Station, End Station, and User Type.

 ## Credits

 Refactoring in the input code was possible due to an contribution from Stackoverflow (https://stackoverflow.com/questions/1075652/using-the-and-and-not-operator-in-python)

+## Dependencies

+The script uses Python 3, Numpy, Pandas, and Time installed using Anaconda, and a terminal application.